Lynching of Asian Americans: Hawaii

 A Japanese merchant named Katsu Goto was lynched by a mob in Hawaii in 1889.
 Accused of arson, Goto was hanged from a telephone pole.

 Idaho

 Five Chinese men were lynched by a mob in Pierce City, Idaho, in September, 1885.
 The men were accused of murder and hanged.
 The Chinese government was angered by the lynching and demanded reparations.
 The Idaho territorial governor Edward A. Stevenson investigated the murder, but concluded that the men were guilty.
 None of the perpetrators were ever charged for the murders.

 Nevada

-One Chinese man was lynched by a mob during the anti-Chinese riot in Tonopah, Nevada, in September of 1903.
-The 66 year old Chinese immigrant Chong Bing Long was, the owner of a laundromat, was robbed and beaten.
+One Chinese man was lynched by a mob during an anti-Chinese riot in Tonopah, Nevada, in September of 1903.
+66-year-old Chinese immigrant Chong Bing Long, the owner of a laundromat, was robbed and beaten.
 The mob then drove him into the desert, beat him again, and left him to die.
 Several survivors of the mob sustained serious injuries.